-[Chapter ➡ 1] Theoretical Framework ■ 4.21 · Impersonal Accounts (i) Real Account : Accounts which relate to the assets of the firm are known as real accounte.g - Cash A/c, Building A/c, Investment A/etc. (ii) Nominal Accounts : Accounts which relate te expenses, losses, gains, revenue etc. ar nominal accounts e.g - salary account, interest paid account, dividend-received account etc. Notes : Real Accounts can be divided into tangible real accounts and intangible real accounts.
-Tangible Real Accounts - Land, building etc. Intangible Real Accounts - Goodwill, paten copyright etc. Bank balance is an asset but bank account in not a real account but a personal account because it is an account of some bankin company which is an artificial person.
-According to Kohler Dictionary for Accounts, a account has been defined as a formal record of a particular type of transaction expressed i money.
-Systems of Record Keeping There are two system of record keeping : (i) Single Entry System (ii) Double Entry System Single Entry System (i) Under this system some entries are recorded partially and some are entirely eliminated. (ii) It is also known as accounting from incomplete records. (iii) This system is economical and time saving but is unscientific and not reliable.
+[Chapter 🗯 1] Theoretical Framework

+- (iii) Representative personal accounts: These accounts are not in the name of any person but are represented as personal accounts.
+For e.g: outstanding liability, prepaid account, capital account, drawings account etc. Impersonal Accounts Real Account : Accounts which relate to the assets of the firm are (i) known as real accounts e.g - Cash A/c, Building A/c, Investment A/c etc. (ii) Nominal Accounts : Accounts which relate to expenses, losses, gains, revenue etc. are nominal accounts e.g - salary account, interest paid account, dividend-received account etc. Notes : Real Accounts can be divided into tangible real accounts and intangible real accounts.
+Tangible Real Accounts - Land, building etc. Intangible Real Accounts - Goodwill, patent, copyright etc. Bank balance is an asset but bank account is not a real account but a personal account because it is an account of some banking company which is an artificial person.
+According to Kohler Dictionary for Accounts, an account has been defined as a formal record of a particular type of transaction expressed in money.
+Systems of Record Keeping There are two system of record keeping : (i) Single Entry System (ii) Double Entry System Single Entry System (i) Under this system some entries are recorded partially and some are entirely eliminated. - (ii) It is also known as accounting from incomplete records. - (iii) This system is economical and time saving but is unscientific and not reliable.

+[Chapter 🍽 1] Theoretical Framework 🔳 4.21

-Double Entry System (i) Under this system, every transaction has two aspects - debit and credit and at the time of recording a transaction, it is written once on the debit side and again on the credit side of another account. (ii) This is a system which recognizes and records both aspects of a transaction.
-Features of Double Entry System Complete record of transactions Recognizes dual aspect of every transaction.
-Under this, one aspect is debited and other credited.
-The accounts will always balance.
-Merits of Double Entry System Keeps complete record of transactions.
-Keeps a check on arithmetical accuracy of accounts.
-Helps in the preparation of final accounts.
-Chances of frauds and errors are less.
-Rules of Accounting Rules of accounting are also known as the rules of debit or credit or Golden Rules of Accounting.
-Rules of debit and credit can be explained under: (i) Traditional classification of accounts. (ii) Modern classification of accounts.
+Double Entry System

+- (i) Under this system, every transaction has two aspects debit and credit and at the time of recording a transaction, it is written once on the debit side and again on the credit side of another account. - This is a system which recognizes and records both aspects of a (ii) transaction.

+Features of Double Entry System

+- Complete record of transactions • - Recognizes dual aspect of every transaction. • - Under this, one aspect is debited and other is credited. - The accounts will always balance. •

+Merits of Double Entry System

+- Keeps complete record of transactions. ٠ - Keeps a check on arithmetical accuracy of accounts. • - Helps in the preparation of final accounts. - Chances of frauds and errors are less. •

+Rules of Accounting

+Rules of accounting are also known as the rules of debit or credit or • Golden Rules of Accounting.

+Rules of debit and credit can be explained under :

+- (i) Traditional classification of accounts. - (ii) Modern classification of accounts.